Sograven/Sograven/Studies/C# 10 and NET 6/Chapter4.md

   }
 }
 ```
-> [!NOTE] Recursion is clever, but it can lead to problems, such as a stack overflow due to too many function calls because memory is used to store data on every function call,and it eventually uses too much.\
+> Recursion is clever, but it can lead to problems, such as a stack overflow due to too many function calls because memory is used to store data on every function call,and it eventually uses too much.\
 > Iteration is a more practical, if less succinct, solution in languages such as C#.